pytoolz/toolz/doc/source/purity.rst

 It is easier to build general transformations around pure functions.
 General transformations like parallel programming systems often need to assume that simultaneously running processes don't affect each other during operation.
 Because pure functions don't affect external state this condition is guaranteed.

-Another, more demonstrable function transformation is memoization, also called caching.
+Another, more demonstrable function transformation is *memoization*, also called caching.
 Memoization caches input-output pairs of a function so that, if the function is called twice with the same inputs then the output of the first execution is returned immediately.
 Naively we would memoize a function as follows

 .. code::